 38 The Sporting News, November 30, 1955, 36.

 39 The Sporting News, December 7, 1955, 6.

 40 The Sporting News, April 11, 1956, 7.

 41 The Sporting News, March 20, 1957, 27.

 42 The Sporting News, February 25, 1959, 6.

 43 Trucks, 248-9.

-45 Arguably the most definitive book about barnstorming is Thomas Barthel’s Baseball Barnstorming and Exhibition Games 1901-1962.
-A History of Off-season Major League Play.
-Jefferson, NC: McFarland, 2007.
+46 Arguably the most definitive book about barnstorming is Thomas Barthel’s Baseball Barnstorming and Exhibition Games 1901-1962.
+A History of Off-Season Major League Play (Jefferson, North Carolina: McFarland, 2007).
 Barthel provides a comprehensive list of barnstorming teams and rosters.